Marathon (video game): Engine

-Marathon's engine, like the Jedi engine featured in Star Wars: Dark Forces, was very slightly superior to the Doom engine, but not nearly as advanced as the Build engine.
-Like the Build engine, it was capable of a limited form of rooms over rooms and even impossible spaces, as long as the player couldn't see both rooms at the same time.
+Marathon's engine, like the Jedi engine featured in Star Wars: Dark Forces, was slightly superior to the Doom engine, but not nearly as advanced as the Build engine.
+Like the Build engine, it was capable of a limited form of rooms over rooms and even impossible spaces, as long as the player could not see both rooms at the same time.
 However, it lacked mirrors, sloped floors and ceilings, destructible environments, and many of the other advanced features offered by the Build engine.

 Multiplayer

 In addition to its main single player scenario, Marathon also features a multiplayer deathmatch mode that can accommodate eight players on the same local area network.
 One user (the "gatherer") initiates a game invitation to the computers of other players ("joiners").
 Competing together in teams or individually, players score points by killing opponents and lose points by being killed by opponents; the player or team with the best kill-to-death ratio wins the match.
 Matches conclude after either a particular number of minutes or kills, as configured ahead of time by the gatherer when initiating the match.

 Marathons game files contain ten levels for the multiplayer mode.
 In addition to being inaccessible by single players, these levels also distinguish themselves from the main game environments by their designs, intended to facilitate smooth multiplayer gameplay: smaller overall level sizes, spacious areas, faster doors and platforms, fewer aliens, heavier weaponry, multiple predetermined player spawn points, strategic placement of power-ups, and an absence of pattern buffers and terminals.
-When a player is killed in multiplayer, they can respawn immediately at a random spawn point unless the gatherer has enabled penalties for being killed or committing suicide, which require the player to wait for a period of ten seconds or fifteen seconds respectively before reviving themselves.
-Marathons multiplayer was one of its most anticipated features prior to release and won Marathon the Macworld Game Hall of Fame Award for the best network game of 1995.
+When a player is killed in multiplayer, they can respawn immediately at a random spawn point unless the gatherer has enabled penalties for being killed or committing suicide, which require the player to wait for a period of ten seconds or fifteen seconds respectively before reviving themselves.Marathons multiplayer was one of its most anticipated features prior to release and won Marathon the Macworld Game Hall of Fame Award for the best network game of 1995.
 Lead designer Jason Jones stated that the development of Marathon was probably delayed by a month due to time spent playing multiplayer deathmatches.
 The code for multiplayer was written almost entirely by Alain Roy who reportedly received a Quadra 660AV in compensation for his efforts.
 According to Jones, the network code is packet-based and uses the Datagram Delivery Protocol to transfer information between each machine.